SiaFoundation/siad/doc/api/index.html.md

 The minimum price that the host will demand from a renter when the renter is downloading data.
 If the host is saturated, the host may increase the price from the minimum.

 **minsectoraccessprice** | hastings
 The minimum price that the host will demand from a renter for accessing a sector of data on disk.
-Since the host has to read at least a full 4MB sector from disk regardless of how much the renter intendeds to download this is charged to pay for the physical disk resources the host uses.
+Since the host has to read at least a full 4MB sector from disk regardless of how much the renter intends to download this is charged to pay for the physical disk resources the host uses.
 It is multiplied by the number of sectors read then added to the `mindownloadbandwidthprice` when downloading a file.

 **minstorageprice** | hastings / byte / block
 The minimum price that the host will demand when storing data for extended periods of time.
 If the host is low on space, the price of storage may be set higher than the minimum.